AmolMavuduru/IntroToDeepLearning/README.md

 This is the GitHub repo for the 2018 AIS Intro to Deep Learning Workshop.

-Please install the following software dependencies:
+Please install the following software dependencies if you plan to run the code locally:

 - **Anaconda** - distribution of Python with many useful ML and data science libraries.
 - **TensorFlow** - popular deep learning library created by the Google Brain Team.